≪ Go to our review of Long Underwear - Men's

 Our Analysis and Hands-on Test Results

 The Rho AR looks warm, and it certainly is.
 It scored the highest of all models in this category.
 It is also one of the heavier products we reviewed, coming in at 10 oz.
-With a very snug, but comfortable, fit, it is able to trap heat very well.
+With a very snug but comfortable fit, it traps heat very well.
 The sleeves and torso are extra long to allow for a full range of movement without exposing wrists and belly-buttons to the air.
-We would have appreciated a strip of material behind the zipper to block air from coming through this extra porous zone though, as seen on the Mountain Hardwear Microchill 2.0.
+We would have appreciated a strip of material behind the zipper to block air from coming through this extra porous zone though.

 By comparison, this Arc'teryx model is one of the least breathable tops we reviewed.
 Being so warm, it was easy to work up a sweat in this product.
 Instead of immediately wicking this moisture away, it often condensed on the inner jersey fabric, where it stayed until it could be transmitted to the external environment.
 When this happened high up on the side of a volcano, the cold, condensed sweat chilled us whenever we stopped for a break.
 Although it didn't take very long for this moisture to move away from our body, it was 2-3 minutes longer than we wanted in cold conditions.